mweitzel/unto/readme.md

 */
 ```

-The object is already bound as context, so you can bind null, callback and call it later.
+The object is already bound to unto, so you can `.bind(null, callback)` and call it later.

 Also, all extra arguments will make it through.